 I had my own ways of handling things.
 I didn't chase the Redeemers down (yet).
 I didn't try to blow something up (on purpose).
 I didn't try to break into the Brig.
 I didn't do anything classically stupid or anything!
 What did I do?
 I cooked for almost three days straight.

 While things were frying, baking, broiling, or whatever I was doing to them, I scrubbed down the dishes to keep the work area clean.
-There had been a lot of confusion when pasta and pizza ended up on the breakfast menu, but no one really complained.
+There had been a lot of confusion when goulash and pizza ended up on the breakfast menu, but no one really complained.